Insider Selling: Backblaze, Inc. (NASDAQ:BLZE) Major Shareholder Sells 2,000 Shares of Stock

-Backblaze, Inc. (NASDAQ:BLZE – Get Rating) major shareholder Kwok Hang Ng sold 2,000 shares of the stock in a transaction dated Monday, May 23rd.
-The shares were sold at an average price of 5.75, for a total transaction of 11,500.00.
-Following the transaction, the insider now owns 544,000 shares of the company’s stock, valued at approximately 3,128,000.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Large shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+Backblaze, Inc. (NASDAQ:BLZE – Get Rating) major shareholder Charles J. Jones sold 2,000 shares of Backblaze stock in a transaction on Wednesday, May 25th.
+The shares were sold at an average price of 5.63, for a total value of 11,260.00.
+Following the sale, the insider now directly owns 540,000 shares of the company’s stock, valued at 3,040,200.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

 About Backblaze (Get Rating)